Parker Health Group

 A New Era in Aging Care

 America's senior population is set to nearly double by 2050, growing from 46 million to 90 million.
 This dramatic demographic shift creates an urgent demand for specialized healthcare professionals and services.
-To meet this critical need, Parker Health Group made an $18.8 million gift to Rutgers Robert Wood Johnson Medical School’s Department of Family Medicine & Community Health.
-This landmark donation will establish the Parker Health Group Division of Geriatrics and this Parker Health Group Center for Longevity, focused on applied research, education, and interdisciplinary collaboration to enhance care for the aging population of New Jersey and beyond.
+This landmark donation will address and cultivate the applied research, education, and interdisciplinary collaboration needed to enhance care for the aging population of New Jersey and beyond.

 Seamless Support for Aging New Jerseyans

-Roberto Muñiz, President and CEO of Parker Health Group, a Rutgers alumnus, envisions a "seamless network of high-quality, innovative, and valued geriatric services and supports."
-The new division and Center, housed within the Department of Family Medicine and Community Health, will connect with various Rutgers programs, including nursing, social work, pharmacy, and psychiatry.
-This integrated approach aims to support the aging in living their best lives by fostering multidisciplinary research and strong relationships within local communities served by both Parker and Rutgers.
+Roberto Muñiz, President and CEO of our benefactor, the Parker Health Group, and a Rutgers alumnus, envisions a "seamless network of high-quality, innovative, and valued geriatric services and supports."
+The new Parker Health Group of Geriatrics and Center for Longevity will connect with various Rutgers programs, including nursing, social work, pharmacy, and psychiatry.
+This integrated approach will foster multidisciplinary research and community partnerships to support the aging to live their best lives.

-A key component of this partnership is significant increased funding for the Geriatric Fellowship Program.
-This 12-month program provides family medicine and internal medicine residency graduates with crucial clinical skills and knowledge for aging care.
-Fellows also engage in vital research and provide education to local aging service providers, including Parker Health Group.
+A key component of this partnership is significant increased funding for the Parker Health Group Geriatrics Fellowship.
+This 12-month program provides family medicine and internal medicine residency graduates with crucial clinical skills and knowledge in geriatrics.
+Fellows also engage in vital research and provide education to local aging service providers, including Parker.
 Thanks to Parker Health Group for this generous contribution, which is directly advancing patient care and knowledge within the specialty.

 Delivering Long-Term Impact and Community Benefit

 This collaboration between Parker Health Group, with its 116 years of excellence in aging services, and Rutgers, with its even longer history as New Jersey’s state university, promises to ensure the aging are well-cared for long into the future.
-Rutgers' former President Jonathan Holloway praised Parker Health Group's "generous gift" for its benefit to countless families facing the challenges of aging.
-Dr. Amy P. Murtha, dean of the Rutgers Robert Wood Johnson Medical School, anticipates the program's long-term impact, expecting it to continue for many years.
-Alfred E. Tallia, MD, Professor and Chair of the Department of Family Medicine and Community Health at Rutgers Robert Wood Johnson Medical School, expects to reinvent the healthcare for the aging population of New Jersey.
+Rutgers' former President Jonathan Holloway praised Parker’s "generous gift" for its benefit to countless families facing the challenges of aging.
+Dr. Amy P. Murtha, Dean of the Rutgers Robert Wood Johnson Medical School, anticipates the program's long-term impact, expecting it to continue for many years.
+Alfred F. Tallia, MD, MPH Professor and Chair of the Department of Family Medicine and Community Health, expects it will reinvent healthcare for the aging population of New Jersey.

 We'll Call You Right Back